AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 <img width="7200" height="6000" alt="spectral_descriptors_wow" src="https://github.com/user-attachments/assets/3d15a3e8-2662-4842-b642-624e05954437" />
 Figure F1.
 An example of two different PSDs with the same DF and DP.
 SC, SS, SE (and PSD TE, not shown here) capture this difference.

 <img width="1901" height="580" alt="Low Renyi entropy" src="https://github.com/user-attachments/assets/451ada8f-5a03-475a-b7b4-58db82faf2db" />
+Figure F3.
+A TFR for an EGG signal obtained via the Superlet Transform.
+On the left, the TFR for a simple, clean signal.
+On the right, the TFR for a complex and variable signal.